DeKUT-DSAIL/bioacoustics/README.md

 ### Requirements
 1. Raspberry Pi 3/4
 2. Raspberry Pi power supply
+3. USB microphone
-3. An SD Card loaded with Raspberry Pi OS
+4. An SD Card loaded with Raspberry Pi OS
-4. Access to the internet.
+5. Access to the internet.
-5. Ability to access the Raspberry Pi's command line.
+6. Ability to access the Raspberry Pi's command line.

 Power the Raspberry Pi and access its commandline.
 Ensure the Raspberry Pi is connected to the internet.
 Let's begin by cloning this repository.
 Run the following command on the Raspberry Pi's terminal: